 DEPA states that it collaborates with other trade associations, including the Energy ESG Council, which educates all stakeholders on the material attributes that point to greater sustainability and long-term viability of companies in the energy industry.

-While Valero is not an oil and gas exploration and production company, to the extent Valero can, it looks for opportunities to promote dialogue across the liquid fuels industry, including on policies and initiatives that could lower the carbon intensity of its feedstocks and increase the energy efficiency of its supply.
+While Valero is not an oil and gas exploration and production company, to the extent Valero can, it looks for opportunities to promote dialogue across the liquid fuels industry, including on policies and initiatives that could lower the carbon intensity of conventional and low-carbon fuels.

 The Louisiana Mid-Continent Oil & Gas Association (LMOGA), founded in 1923, describes itself as a trade association exclusively representing all sectors of the oil and gas industry operating in Louisiana and the Gulf of Mexico.
 LMOGA states that it serves exploration and production, refining, transportation, marketing, and mid-stream companies as well as other firms in the fields of law, engineering, environment, financing, and government relations.

 LMOGA states that its members are making significant investments in new technologies for a cleaner future and the production of lower-carbon fuels, and have been instrumental in reducing statewide emissions.